Well, it’s that time of year again.

 They created this desk with storage using cubbies and an Ikea desk top for less than $60!

-This simple wood and pipe desk is a simple DIY project that anyone can do and it looks great in Aiden’s Star Wars themed bedroom!
+This simple wood and pipe desk is a simple DIY project that anyone can do and it also looks great in Aiden’s Star Wars themed bedroom!

 Don’t you love this simple, organized space for learning?!